 From the 95% Confidence Interval we can see that 0 lies between -0.609 and 3.475 and hence there is no significance difference between Body Index values of early pregnancy and after pregnancy of woman in exerciser group.

-Also, P-Value (0.162) is greater than 0.05 hence there is not enough evidence to reject Null Hypothesis and hence we can say that there is no significance difference between early pregnancy Body Index value and After pregnancy Body Index value of women in exerciser group.
+Also, P-Value (0.162) is greater than 0.05 hence there is not enough evidence to reject Null Hypothesis and hence we can say that there is no significance difference between early pregnancy Body Index value and After Pregnancy Body Index value of women in exerciser group.

 From the above tests we can say that body index or body image of women who were given an exercise regime does not reduces even after pregnancy.
 Thus, the perception of women about their body image remains same post pregnancy.